Shipworm: Anatomy

-The pallets are not to be confused with the two valves of the main shell, which are at the anterior end of the animal.
+The two valves of the main shell are at the anterior end of the animal.
 Because they are the organs that the animal applies to boring its tunnel, they generally are located at the tunnel's end.
 They are borne on the slightly thickened, muscular anterior end of the cylindrical body and they are roughly triangular in shape and markedly concave on their interior surfaces.
 The outer surfaces are convex and in most species are deeply sculpted into sharp grinding surfaces with which the animals bore their way through the wood or similar medium in which they live and feed.
 The valves of shipworms are separated and the aperture of the mantle lies between them.
 The small "foot" (corresponding to the foot of a clam) can protrude through the aperture.

-When shipworms bore into submerged wood, bacterial symbionts embedded within a sub-organ called the typhlosole in the shipworm gut, aid in the digestion of the wood particles ingested, The Alteromonas or Alteromonas-sub-group of bacteria identified as the symbiont species in the typhlosole, are known to digest lignin, and wood material in general.
+When shipworms bore into submerged wood, bacterial symbionts embedded within a sub-organ called the typhlosole in the shipworm gut, aid in the digestion of the ingested wood particles.
+The Alteromonas or Alteromonas-sub-group of bacteria identified as the symbiont species in the typhlosole, are known to digest lignin, and wood material in general.
 The tough molecular layers of lignin surround the cellulose elementary fibrils in the wood particles, and the lignin must be digested initially to allow access by other enzymes into the cellulose for digestion.
 Another bacterial species (Teredinibacter turnerae), in the gills secrete a variety of cellulose-digesting enzymes which may be secreted into the shipworm gut via a special organ called the gland of Deshayes.
 These secretions aid the shipworm's own carbohydrate-active enzymes (CAZymes) in digesting the wood particles in combination with the enzymes and potentially other metabolites secreted by the symbiont bacterial in the typhlosole.

 The excavated burrow is usually lined with a calcareous tube.
 The valves of the shell of shipworms are small separate parts located at the anterior end of the worm, used for excavating the burrow.
 The protective role of the shells is lost because the animal spends all its life surrounded by wood.